MarvinJWendt/run-node-formatter/README.md

 # Node Code Formatter

-> Automatically lints/formats your code!
+> Automatically formats your code!

 ## Setup :clipboard:

-Simply put your code linter into a script named `lint` in your `package.json`.
+Simply put your code formatter into a script named `lint` or `format` in your `package.json`.

-**Make sure that your code linter is a dependency of your module!**
+**Make sure that your code formatter is a dependency of your module!**

 ### StandardJS